ubuntu-robotics/ros-snaps-examples/README.md

 # ros-snaps-examples
 ROS and ROS 2 snaps examples

-This repository hold examples used in documentation as well as blogpost.
+This repository hold examples used in documentation and blogposts.

 ## Examples